 Risultati apprendimento attesi

-Part I. An overview of national and regional systems for human rights protection 1.
+Part I. An overview of national, regional and international systems for human rights protection 1.
 Structure, jurisdiction and purpose.
-2. Models of integration, cooperation and coordination of different levels of protection.
+2. Models of integration and cooperation of the different levels: the coordination tools and criteria.

 Part II.
 The challenge of human rights effectiveness: the right to a fair trial 1.
 Key aspects of the right of access to a Court.
-2. Challenges and limitations on the right of access to justice.
+2. Challenges and limitations.
 3. Individual application to the European Court of Human Rights.

 Part III.
 Instrumental rights v substantive rights.
 4. Comparison between the national and supranational case-law concerning the right to a fair trial as the main instrumental right.
 5. The right to a fair trial as a key to protect the rights to life, health, environment and housing.